-A: Omega provides convenient shuttle services from Stewart Airport, charter buses from New York City, access to taxis and Rideshare opportunities, and other transportation options.
+A: Omega provides convenient shuttle services from Stewart Airport, access to taxis and Rideshare opportunities, and other transportation options.
 See our Travel section, or call Omega’s Registration team at 877.944.2002 to learn more.

 Q: What kind of transportation options do you offer?

 A: Whether traveling by car, bus, train, or plane, there are many options to reach our campus in Rhinebeck, New York.
 You’ll find shuttle services, taxis, Rideshare opportunities, and other transportation options in our Travel section.
 You can also reach out to us at the Main Office:

 Q: Do I need travel insurance?

 A: We highly recommend that you purchase travel insurance, which insures you against unforeseen sickness, injury, job loss, inclement weather, and more.
 Rates are available through TravMark's A+ Program Protection Plans.
 Get a free quote today.

 Q: What is the Commuter Fee and what does it cover?

 A: Guests who are registered for a program at Omega but choose not to stay on our Rhinebeck campus are required to pay a Commuter Fee.
 This fee covers 3 meals per day in our Dining Hall and full access to our campus amenities.
 Please see Commute or more details.

 Q: Is the campus accessible for those with disabilities or limited mobility?